fastify/under-pressure/README.md

 #### Custom health checks
 If needed you can pass a custom `healthCheck` property which is an async function and `under-pressure` will allow you to check the status of other components of your service.

 This function should return a promise which resolves to a boolean value.
+The `healthCheck` function can be called either:

-It will be called every 1000 milliseconds by default.
-This interval amount can be configured by settting the `healthCheckInterval` property.
+* every X milliseconds, the time can be configured with the `healthCheckInterval` option.
+* every time the status route is called, if `exposeStatusRoute` is set to `true`.

 By default when this function is supplied your service health is considered unhealthy, until it has started to return true.

 ```js
 const fastify = require('fastify')()